Custom App

 A brief introduction to using Nextmv with your own model.

-3. Install a Nextmv client.
+1. Install a Nextmv client.

-4. Nextmvify your model.
+2. Nextmvify your model.

-5. Push your model to Nextmv cloud.
+3. Push your model to Nextmv cloud.

-6. Make a remote run.
+4. Make a remote run.

 Python developers can pip install nextmv to gain access to the Nextmv Python SDK containing helpful constructs for common patterns in decision models.
 Additionally, the Python SDK can be used to push your custom model up to the Nextmv cloud.

-4. Nextmvify your custom app
+Nextmvify your model

 If reading from a file or files (required for CSV), your input data must be nested in and read from a folder called input in your model code.
-This ensures we can find your input and execute it appropriately on the Nextmv Platform.

 input = nextmv.load_local(